ArundaVictor/dice/README.md

 ## Known Bugs
 There are no known bugs as at now but in case of any you may find please contact me.
 ## Technologies Used
-The languages used to create the web page is HTML, CSS and JavaScript and the application used to write the code is an application known as Atom.
+The languages used used to develop the website are HTML, CSS and JavaScript.
+The technologies used include:
+* Atom - Text editor
+* Bootstrap - content library
+* Git - version control environment
+* JQuery - content library
 ## Support and contact details
 In case of any questions or feedback or clarifications, you can reach me at: victoroyugi31@gmail.com